Many or all companies we feature compensate us. Compensation and editorial

 How does Hometap work?

 Hometap’s home equity investment (HEI) is a financial product distinct from a traditional loan.
 Through an HEI, homeowners can get cash from the equity they have in their home in exchange for a share of their home’s future value.
-Unlike a loan, there are no monthly payments or interest.
+Unlike a loan, there are no monthly payments or debt.

 Here’s a detailed look at these terms: